 - A password can have up to 32 characters.

 - At least one special character: "(!"#\$%&'+,-./:;<=>?@[\]^'{|})"

 - Numbers 0 to 9.

 - Upper case letters from A to Z.

 - Lower case letters from a to z.

-- 3. Confirm new password type the system password that you entered earlier in the field and click OK.
+- 3. Type the system password that you entered earlier in the Confirm new password field and click OK.

 - 4. Press Esc and save the changes as prompted by the message.

-- 5. Press Y to save the changes.
+5. Press Y to save the changes.
 The computer restarts.

-Deleting or changing an existing system password or setup password
+Deleting or changing an existing system setup password

-Ensure that the Password Status is Unlocked (in the System Setup) before attempting to delete or change the existing system password and/or setup password.
-You cannot delete or change an existing system password or setup password if the Password Status is Locked.
+Ensure that the Password Status is Unlocked (in the System Setup) before attempting to delete or change the existing System and/or Setup password.
+You cannot delete or change an existing System or Setup password, if the Password Status is Locked.